 Implementing alternative A would not result in any additional impacts on geologic features or processes.
 Adverse impacts now occurring would continue.
 These ongoing impacts from existing development include human-caused (or human-accelerated) erosion, land surface disturbance, and disrupted river dynamics.
-Because the amount of developed land would not increase under this alternative, impacts on geologic process would not change even if visitation increases.
+Because the amount of developed land inside the park would not increase under this alternative, impacts on geologic process in the park would not change from current conditions even if visitation increases.

 Cumulative Effects.
-Human activities are producing global climate changes.
+Studies have shown that human activities are producing global climate changes.
 Increases in the Earth's average temperature from a buildup of "greenhouse" gases cause the retreat of glaciers, a rising sea level, and changing coastlines, affecting resources in Olympic.
 Lateral stream movement and coastal bluff retreat are concerns when they threaten structures or roads.
 Attempts to control these processes are often short lived and can result in an adverse situation by altering the natural processes.